joba-1/airrohr2domoticz/README.md

 Just open url http://{yourAirrohrIp}/data.json to see which values are available on your device.

+## Installation

+Just call the installation script (tested with opensuse 42.2)

+    sudo ./install.sh

+It is assumed your os uses systemd
+It is assumed, domoticz is already installed (at least user and group domoticz must exist) It also assumes OPTIONS in ./airrohr2domoticz.env match your setup (or you can adapt it later in /etc/default/)

 ## Documentation on Airrohr firmware and Domoticz

 * [Airrohr firmware for luftdaten.info](https://github.com/opendata-stuttgart/sensors-software/tree/master/airrohr-firmware)